Improve Power Factor & System Efficiency

 Power quality is a broad term that refers to electric power that drives an electrical load and the load's ability to function properly.
-Without proper power an electrical device or load may malfunction, fail prematurely, or not operate at all.
-Power quality is a very important topic to consider in current applications, especially prior to putting in a new installation, replacing old equipment, or updating electronic devices.
+Without proper power, an electrical device or load may malfunction, fail prematurely, or not operate at all.
+Power quality is a very important topic to consider in current applications, especially before putting in a new installation, replacing old equipment, or updating electronic devices.

 Enerdoor mobile testing performs power quality analysis for any industrial environment or application.
-Our power meters are able to record data for months on end to understand the nature of the problem, solve it and protect equipment.
+Our power meters can record data for months on end to understand the nature of the problem, solve it and protect equipment.

 For additional information and solutions please view the following product line: Enerdoor Harmonic Filters

-Bad power factor is normally generated by a direct load, for example a motor controlled by soft start.
-A bad power factor correction has the opposite effect of harmonic distortion in that it results in a significant cost increase to the consumers electricity bill.
+Bad power factor is normally generated by a direct load, for example, a motor controlled by a soft start.
+A bad power factor correction has the opposite effect of harmonic distortion in that it results in a significant cost increase to the consumer's electricity bill.

 For additional information and solutions please view the following product line: Enerdoor Power Factor Correction

 Voltage variation and surge is a very common problem generated by the power distribution network that during the day may receive demand of load that creates problems to the power line.
 Voltage variation is higher in countries where the electric distribution line does not continuously sustain a change of loads causing voltage dips or interruptions.